Josep Montserrat i Torrents

-Biography
+Life and career

-J. Montserrat was born in 1932, in Barcelona.
+Montserrat i Torrents was born in Barcelona in 1932.
 His education took place in Barcelona, Rome, Munster, Paris, and Benares.
 Due to his activism and writings in the Catalan Press regarding the Second Vatican Council (1962–1965) he was censured in the newspapers from 1966 to 1977.
 A teacher since 1954, the government denied him the "certificate of political good behavior" due to his anti-Francoist activism, and he was thus unable to continue in that profession.
 He received a PhD in Theology from the Pontifical Gregorian University in Rome in 1968, and a second PhD in Philosophy from the University of Barcelona in 1977.
 Since 1976 he has been professor of philosophy at the Autonomous University of Barcelona, where he became full professor in 1996 and professor emeritus in 2002.
 He is the coauthor of the Manifest of Bellaterra, 1975 and secretary of the Third Catalan University Congress, April 1978.
 He has held positions as a visiting professor at the Catholic University in Chile, and the Venice International University, and served as Invited Study Director at the École Pratique des Hautes Études in Paris.

+Montserrat i Torrents died on 21 April 2025, at the age of 92.